susiechoii/uFree/README.md

 * We hold our database of users, events, and hours in Google Firebase.

-* Later extension to this project: adding date ranges when creating an event (only applicable for iOS 16)
+* Later extension to this project: adding date ranges when creating an event (only applicable for iOS 16), suggesting optimal times if multiple "best" options exist

 #### Citations